-The restoration and reference sites will be monitored monthly in the first year and quarterly for the remainder of the monitoring years.
+During the wet season (typically October through March, but varies annually), the restoration and reference sites will undergo qualitative monitoring monthly in the first year and quarterly for the remainder of the monitoring years.
 Qualitative surveys will give an overview of the general progress of the site, including the observation of invasive species, debris, trash, access issues, erosion, and other potential problems.
-Qualitative monitoring will consist of a general site walk-through and a characterization of the restoration planting.
+Qualitative monitoring will consist of a general site walk-through and characterization of the restoration planting.
 General observations, such as health of planted and seeded species, signs of over/under watering, and drought stress will be noted.
 Restoration plantings will be examined to visually estimate species mortality, species composition, seedling recruitment, and soil, weed, and pest problems.